kghose/kghose.github.io/textmode/README.md

 ## Lynx

-[Lynx] is the one I've used on and off ever since I got a connection to the internet.
-Lynx is unique in that it has been under continual development since 1992.
+[Lynx] is the one I've used on and off ever since I got a connection to the internet and I think it's the one that has been under continuous development the
+longest: since 1992.

 ![](lynx-screenshot.png)